Meals and Financial Assistance Resources

 Illinois homeowners who have fallen behind on payments due to the pandemic can soon seek support from a new homeowner assistance program provided by the Illinois Housing Development Authority (IHDA).

-IHDA will offer the Homeowner Assistance Fund (HAF) in fall 2021.
-The program will offer up to $25,000 in assistance to approved applicants.
+IHDA will offer the Homeowner Assistance Fund (HAF) in late 2021 or early 2022.
+The program will offer up to $30,000 in assistance to approved applicants.

 The fund is a new program designed to prevent mortgage delinquencies and defaults, foreclosures, loss of utilities or home energy services and displacement of homeowners experiencing financial hardship after Jan.
 21, 2020.